KahWee - Web Development, AI Tools & Tech Trends

 See the full changelog for complete details.

 Developer tools have come a long way since 2016.
-While Mocha's improvements were significant at the time, the broader trend was toward faster, more integrated tooling—something that became even more apparent with the shift from Webpack to Vite years later.
+The broader trend was toward faster, more integrated tooling—something that became even more apparent with the shift from Webpack to Vite years later.